Aborean-Finance/aborean-contracts/README.md

-# Protocol
+# Aborean Finance Core Contracts

-All contracts for the Protocol, an AMM on EVMs inspired by Solidly.
+Aborean Finance is an automated market maker (AMM) and ve-tokenomics protocol inspired by Solidly and Aerodrome Finance.
+This repository contains the on-chain smart contracts that power the protocol.

-See `SPECIFICATION.md` for more detail.
+See `SPECIFICATION.md` for more detail on architecture and flows.

 ## Protocol Overview